Use the Standard Syntax for More Advanced Searches

 batch_view::<batch_view>

-This search finds documents within a given Batch view in Project Data.
+Finds documents within a given Batch view in Project Data.

 batch_view::batch001